2 The 2015 WNBA Draft marked the first time two Gophers were chosen

 Beaver-Eastern High School, 1993

-The Gophers’ season ended with a 79-72 loss to DePaul in the NCAA First Round.
-Stollings’ inaugural year with the Maroon and Gold was capped by two WNBA Draft selections, as Big Ten Player of the Year and All-American center Amanda Zahui B. and All-Big Ten forward Shae Kelley were selected.
+Stollings’ inaugural year with the Maroon and Gold was capped by two WNBA Draft selections, as Big Ten Player of the Year and All-American center Amanda Zahui B. (second overall) and All-Big Ten forward Shae Kelley were selected (35th overall).

 The 2014-15 Gophers set team records for points (2,514), field goals (920), field goal attempts (2,145), 3-point field goals (214), 3-point field goal attempts (668), assists (582) and blocks (194).
 Individual season records included Shayne Mullaney’s assists average (7.5), and Amanda Zahui B.’s blocks (135), rebounds (426) and defensive rebounds (299).